 - In that folder, open a cmd window.

-- For doing so, hold the Shift button and right-mouse click anywhere in that folder.
+- To do so, hold the Shift button and right-mouse click anywhere in that folder.
 You’ll see a list of options from which click on the Open command window here option.
 This will launch the command prompt window as given below.

 - To confirm the proper installation of ADB drivers, type the following command, and press the enter key.